This article has links to products and services we love, which we may make commission from.

 Every fall, the Chicago Architecture Center (111 E Wacker St) hosts Open House Chicago, a free public event that allows anybody to take a self-guided architecture tour through the most iconic buildings in the city.

-Adventure through architecture and history trails, take advantage of talks and programming by experts and get incredible behind-the-scenes access to amazing buildings.
+Take an adventure through architecture and history trails, attend talks and programming by experts, and get incredible behind-the-scenes access to amazing buildings.

 Check Out the City’s Skyline at Night

-As gorgeous and breathtaking as the city can be during the day, one of the best activities in Chicago in fall is riding downtown at night.
+As gorgeous and breathtaking as the city can be during the day, one of the best activities in the fall is riding downtown at night when sunset occurs a little earlier than in summer.

 Bundle up and climb aboard the Big Bus Open-Top Panoramic Night Tour.

-You’ll travel from the iconic Magnificent Mile all the way down Michigan Ave, with a tour guide explaining every beautiful sight along the way.
+You’ll travel from the iconic Magnificent Mile down Michigan Ave, with a tour guide explaining every beautiful sight.

 There’s almost nothing like watching the Buckingham Fountain‘s impressive spray at night.